Or so you’ve heard.

 Email marketing is sort of like direct mail on a massive scale.
-It offers similar one-to-one communication, but can be sent much faster and at lower cost.
+It offers similar one-to-one communication but can be sent much faster and at a lower cost.
 It’s also even easier to test and measure.

 So it makes sense to learn from “the old masters.”
 And none were so masterful as copywriter Eugene Schwartz.

 Eugene Schwartz’s Breakthrough Advertising is the copywriter’s bible.
 If you want to get a copy for under $125 – good luck.
 The lessons it teaches are so fundamental to great marketing that copywriters consider it a necessary expense.

 The most important lesson of all?
 Stages of awareness.

 The concept of stages of awareness is simple – different people have a different level of understanding of their own problem and your ability to provide a solution.

 But hiding inside that simple definition is a treasure trove of actionable insights.